abdou-u/Snake-Game-Assembly/README.md

 - Debug and validate procedures

 ## Acknowledgements
 This project was developed as part of a computer architecture course at EPFL.
-Special thanks to the course instructors and teaching assistants for their support and guidance.
+Special thanks to the course instructors and teaching assistants for their guidance, we had fun!